 Realistic Simulation in a Driving Simulator

 Although a moderate level of stress is common in everyday driving, excess stress can undermine the physical and psychological ability of drivers to safely control vehicles.
-To better understand how stressors affect novice teen drivers, we are using our high-fidelity driving simulator to create and validate a paradigm for reliably inducing stress and then measure is effect on driving performance in a safe and controlled environment.
+To better understand how stressors affect novice teen drivers, we are using our high-fidelity driving simulator to create and validate a paradigm for reliably inducing stress and then measure its effect on driving performance in a safe and controlled environment.
 Our researchers are also using the simulator to develop interventions to help teens manage speed and passengers, as well as other distractions.
 Click here to learn more about the research.

-Graduated Driver Licensing Decal Law Effect on Young Probationary Drivers
+Effect of New Jersey's Graduated Driver Licensing Decal Provision On Young Intermediate Drivers

 Click here for a full description of current Teen Driver Safety research projects, past projects, and how we approach Teen Driver Safety research.